Tsiws/tsiws/README.md

 Founder: Indradale.
 Find me at x.com @ Indradale

-Tsiws: AI-Powered Technology Solutions for a Smarter Future Tsiws is a Jamaican-based AI-first technology agency specializing in developing cutting-edge solutions across various industries.
+Tsiws: AI-Powered Technology Solutions for a Smarter Future.

+Tsiws is a Jamaican-based AI-first technology agency specializing in developing cutting-edge solutions across various industries.
 We help businesses transform their operations, enhance productivity, and unlock new possibilities through the power of Artificial Intelligence.

 What We Do: